Introduction

 Benefits of Visual Testing for Functional Testing

-Visual testing is a critical aspect of software testing that involves analyzing the user interface and user experience of an application.
-It aims to ensure that the software looks and behaves as expected, and all elements are correctly displayed on different devices and platforms.
-Visual testing detects issues such as layout inconsistencies, broken images, and text overlaps that can negatively impact the user experience.
+Visual testing plays a critical role in software testing by analyzing an application’s user interface and user experience.
+It ensures that the software looks and behaves as expected, displaying all elements correctly across different devices and platforms.
+Visual testing detects issues like layout inconsistencies, broken images, and text overlaps that could harm the user experience.

 Automated visual testing tools like Applitools can scan web and mobile applications and identify any changes to visual elements.
 Effective visual testing can help improve application usability, increase user satisfaction, and ultimately enhance brand loyalty.

-Visual testing and functional testing are two essential components of software testing that complement each other.
-While functional testing ensures the application’s features work as expected, visual testing verifies that the application’s visual elements, such as layout, fonts, and images, are displayed correctly.
-Visual testing benefits functional testing by enhancing test coverage, reducing testing time and resources, and improving the accuracy of the testing process.
+Visual testing and functional testing complement each other as two essential components of software testing.
+Functional testing ensures that the application’s features work as expected, while visual testing verifies that visual elements like layout, fonts, and images display correctly.
+Visual testing enhances functional testing by expanding test coverage, reducing testing time and resources, and improving testing accuracy

 Some more benefits of visual testing for functional testing are as follows:

-1. Quicker test script creation: Tedious functional tests through undependable assertion code can be eliminated by automated visual tests for a page or region.
-This can be achieved with Applitools Eyes, which captures your screen and sends it to the Visual AI system for in-depth analysis.
+- Quicker test script creation: Automated visual tests for a page or region can replace tedious functional tests with unreliable assertion code.
+Applitools Eyes captures your screen and sends it to the Visual AI system for in-depth analysis.

-1. Maintaining functional tests more effectively: Applitools Eyes, that uses Visual AI, makes a collection of similar modifications from various screens of the application.
+- Maintaining functional tests more effectively: Applitools Eyes, which uses Visual AI, makes a collection of similar modifications from various screens of the application.
 Each change can then be classified as expected or unexpected with one easy click, making it much simpler than evaluating assertion codes.

 Further reading: https://applitools.com/solutions/functional-testing/